milesdaudistel/notes/notes.md

 	const z = (x, y) => { x * y};

 Now z refers to an anonymous multiply function that takes in parameters x and y.
-Also note that the `return` keyword can be omitted.
+Also note that the return keyword can be omitted.
+The last line of a fat arrow function is implicitly returned.
+Another feature of fat arrows is that they don't provide a binding for the keyword this, and so this will retain its definition from the outer scope.

 The `this` keyword refers to different things depending on the context.
 On a global scope, it refers to the global object (the window).
 In a class, it refers to the object of the class that is calling the method.
 But what if you pass this as an argument to another function outside of that class?
 The clock class component in the react.js section is a good example of this.